vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 $colorA: red;
 ```

-Andyou are providing a default config file with:
+And you are providing a default config file with:

 ```scss
 // vuepress-plugin-abc/styles/palette.scss